General remarks on the data

 - ryza konunger.

-There are two Old Danish lemma forms for the standard form Gum arabic in the database:
+There is one Old Danish lemma form for the standard form Gum arabic in the database:

 Other principles of normalisation